Caribbean Music

 Our Instructors

 In keeping with our social justice goals, CMPW program instructors are local artists from the Caribbean or of Caribbean ancestry and are experts in their field.
 They bring a unique perspective to the study of Caribbean music in the U.S. where classes are taught primarily by people outside of the culture.
 Instructors teach from a Caribbean perspective and offer strategies for teaching musical traditions that have been marginalized within a system that privileges Western art music and Eurocentric pedagogical methods.
-Classes are led by multi-disciplinary artist, ethnomusicologist, and Kodály-certified music educator Dr. Danielle Brown.
+Classes are led by multi-disciplinary artist, ethnomusicologist, and Kodály-certified music educator, Dr. Danielle Brown.
 Special music and dance workshops will be led by guest artists.
-For a list of our scheduled 2022 workshop instructors, click here.
+For a list of past workshop instructors, click here.

 Location and Schedule